Venison: Definition

 Venison originally described any meat obtained through the process of hunting a wild game animal.
 It was applied to any animal from the families Cervidae (true deer), Leporidae (rabbits and hares), Suidae (wild boar) and certain species of the genus Capra (goats and ibex).

 In Southern Africa, the word venison refers to the meat of antelope, a Bovidae taxon, as there are no native Cervidae in Africa.

 Qualities

 Venison may be eaten as steaks, tenderloin, roasts, sausages, jerky, and minced meat.
 It has a flavor reminiscent of beef.
 Cuts of venison tend to have a finer texture and be leaner than comparable cuts of beef.
 However, like beef, leaner cuts can be tougher as well.
 Venison burgers are typically so lean as to require the addition of fat in the form of bacon, beef, olive oil, or cheese to achieve parity with hamburger cooking time, texture, and taste.
 Organ meats (offal) of deer can also be eaten.
-Traditionally, they are called hombres (originally the Middle English hombres).
+Traditionally, they are called umbles (from the Middle English noumbles).
 This is supposedly the origin of the phrase "humble pie", meaning a pie made from the organs of a deer.